I ran Ornith 1.0 on DGX Spark and compared its Japanese language performance with Gemma 4 / Nemotron

 | Gemma 4 26B-A4B-NVFP4 | NVFP4 | ~13 GB | vLLM 0.23.0 | nvidia/Gemma-4-26B-A4B-NVFP4 |

-Phase A — Light Qualitative Testing Reveals <think> Always ON
+Phase A — Light Qualitative Test Reveals <think> Always ON

-- Light question: "Please introduce the model called Ornith 1.0 to readers in about 50 characters"
+- Light question: "Please introduce what the model called Ornith 1.0 is to readers in about 50 characters"

-- Light reasoning: "We split 3 apples and 4 oranges between 2 people.
-Please answer within 100 characters how many each person gets and suggest a fair way to divide them"
+- Light reasoning: "We divide 3 apples and 4 oranges between 2 people.
+Please answer within 100 characters how many each person gets and suggest a fair way to split them"

-I sent each under two conditions: with the system prompt instructing "please do not output the <think> block" and instructing "please show your thought process and then give your final answer," comparing response length / latency / presence of <think>.
+I tested each under two conditions: a system prompt instructing "do not output the <think> block" and "output your thought process before giving your final answer", comparing response character count / latency / presence of <think>.

 |---|---|---|---|---|---|

-The evidence is that completion_tokens reached 356 even for the light question with think=off.
-The actual final answer is 45 characters (a few dozen tokens), yet more than 10 times that number of tokens was consumed "before the final answer."
+The 356 completion tokens for the light question with think=off is proof of this.
+The actual final answer is 45 characters (a few dozen tokens), yet more than 10 times that number of tokens were consumed "before the final answer."

-Checking the HuggingFace model card to be sure, it reads:
+Checking the model card on HuggingFace, it says:

 By default the assistant turn opens with a